Hi, I’m Chris, welcome to TrailChick.com!

 Despite 17 years of exploring this beautiful state I still have an never-ending list of places to go and my big goal in 2018 is to finally run a trail marathon and complete my quest to visit all 93 remaining Washington State Fire Lookouts.
 It was a seed that was planted years ago due to my fascination with history and places off the beaten path.
 So far I’ve managed 36, so only 57 to go!

 I volunteer with the Washington State Animal Response Team, a volunteer emergency response team that helps animals and their owners in times of need and I share my love of trail running by being an XTERRA Trail Run ambassador.

-My dad inspires me to always be an adventurer!
-He’s 68 and despite having rheumatoid arthritis, is living proof that staying fit and having an intrepid spirit keeps you eternally youthful.
-He and my stepmom have lived in the southern California area for 15 years and have bagged around 730 peaks (over 1,000 if you count repeat trips).
-They’ve completed nearly every Sierra Club peak list in the area.
 We’ve done several amazing adventures together including backpacking the JMT, climbing Mount Whitney, completing the Enchantments Death March, and hiking the Grand Canyon rim to the river and back in a day.
 Just this past summer we hiked Southern California’s 3 tallest peaks in 3 days to complete the 3 Peak Challenge.
-Somehow my dad always outhikes me, no matter how fit I get!
+Somehow my dad always out-hikes me and is my outdoor hero!

 Life is short, so get out there, plan your next adventure, and make a difference!
 Thanks for reading and have a fabulous day!!